team-listnr/text-to-speech-api/README.md

       <!-- "transcriptionId": string  // Optional - use it to update the same audio file -->
       <!-- "trimSilence": boolean,   // Optional -->

-  `voice` is the ID of the voice used to synthesize the text.
+  - `voice` is the ID of the voice used to synthesize the text.
 Refer to the [Voices reference file](Voices.md) for more details.

-  Only one of `content` or `ssml` can be passed:

-    - `content` is an array of strings, where each string represents a paragraph in plain text format.

-    - `ssml` is an array of strings, where each string represents a paragraph in SSML format.
+    - `ssml` is a string consisting of multiple one or more paragraphs (divided by p-tags in )in SSML format.
 [Learn more about SSML](https://www.w3.org/TR/speech-synthesis/).
 Not all SSML features are supported with all voices.

-  `title` is a field to name your file.
-You can use this name to find the audio in your Listnr dashboard.

-  `voiceStyle` is a string representing the tone and accent of the voice to read the text.
+  - `voiceStyle` is a string representing the tone and accent of the voice to read the text.
 Make sure the value for `narrationStyle` is supported by the voice in your request.
 [Voices](##Voices)

-  `globalSpeed` is a string in the format `<number>%`, where `<number>` is in the closed interval of `[20, 200]`.
+  - `globalSpeed` is a string in the format `<number>%`, where `<number>` is in the closed interval of `[20, 200]`.
 Use this to speed-up, or slow-down the speaking rate of the speech.

-  `audioFormat` is a string representing the format of the audio file.
+  - `audioFormat` is a string representing the format of the audio file.
 The supported formats are `mp3` and `wav`.

-  `audioSampleRate` is a string representing the sample rate of the audio file.
+  - `audioSampleRate` is a string representing the sample rate of the audio file.
 The supported sample rates are  `24000`, `48000`,

-  `audioKey` is a string representing the key of the audio file.
+  - `audioKey` is a string representing the key of the audio file.
 This is used to update the same audio file.

 - Response (JSON):